AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 Battery Bank Degradation
 ----------------------

 The battery performance isn’t constant over time due to capacity and power fade as the battery is exposed to degradation processes while in both operation and storage mode.
 Calendar aging results from the degradation while the battery is in storage mode.
-Whereas cycle aging corresponds to the degradation caused by charge and discharge cycles.
+Whereas cycle aging corresponds to the degradation caused by cyclic operation.
 The capacity fade refers to the reduction of available capacity.
 The battery status is provided by the State of Health (SOH) indicator.
 When the SOH reaches a certain threshold, the battery reached its End of Life (EOL).
 Temperature, State of Charge (SOC) and Depth of Discharge (DOD), are just some of the stress factors leading to degradation.

 Understanding and estimating the battery behaviour and related parameters during operation is key to improving capacity usage and cycling techniques, and, hence, inform battery modelling accordingly.
 A complete battery modelling is based on the estimation of operating conditions (i.e., SOC) and the estimation of battery lifetime expectancy (i.e., SOH) at any given moment of battery operation and lifetime.
 Battery models can be divided into four major groups: analytical, stochastic, electrical and electrochemical models.
 The most basic models just portray the energy balance which simplifies the behaviour of the battery.
 Other models reproduce the electrical characteristics during its operation or the chemical reactions, adding more accuracy but also complexity to the methodology.
 To achieve a complete battery model capable of determining battery related parameters through operation and even lifetime, the aging components must be accounted for in the methodology.

 A degradation model was developed and introduced into the model to account for the battery bank capacity fade.
-This methodology can be applied for battery of the following chemistries: Lithium LFP and NMC, and Lead Acid.
+This methodology can be applied for batteries of the following chemistries: Lithium LFP and NMC, and Lead Acid.
 The model has the following algorithm:

  - **1.**	For the selected battery technology, the α and β coefficients are calculated using the environment temperature, in the time step (t), and the DOD which is a fixed value for the simulation.
  - **2.**	The previous outputs are used in the proposed degradation model.
-Here, the current battery energy capacity is calculated.
+Here, the current battery capacity is calculated.
  - **3.**	The previous parameters are used in the next time step (t+1), so they’re updated.